Renni9807/accountUI/README.md

 clipBehavior —> specify how you want your container to behave when any item overflows it.

 ex, if you use clipBehavior: Clip.hardEdge, then the part of icon overflows the container will be vanished.

+***1/10 2024
+Simplify the main code - enable to choose offset in main.dart